Conditional Neural Processes for Molecules: Introduction

 \subsection{Learning from sparse chemical datasets}

-Recent years have seen an explosion of novel machine learning (ML) methods for virtual screening or de novo molecular design, often relying on large neural networks that require vast amounts of labelled data.
+Recent years have seen an explosion of novel machine learning (ML) methods for molecular tasks, often relying on large neural networks that require vast amounts of labelled data.
 The development of these models has been fueled by an expectation that ML will greatly accelerate drug discovery~\cite{bender, chapter}.
-Unfortunately, the real-world applicability of such models is hindered by the sparsity of chemical datasets, which comprise many molecular functions with only a few observations each.
+Unfortunately, their real-world applicability is hindered by the sparsity of chemical datasets, which comprise many molecular functions with a few observations each.
 It is estimated that in-house datasets in the pharmaceutical industry are less than 1\% complete, whereas ChEMBL is only 0.05\% complete~\cite{optibrium}.
+In order to take advantage real-world chemical datasets, we require models that are able to transfer information across separate functions, even if annotated on non-overlapping molecules, and can make predictions on new functions with very few observed labels.
+This setting, known as meta-learning, could be used to frame and make an impact on problems in many areas of computer-aided drug design, including virtual screening, data imputation, quantitative structure-activity relationships (QSAR), Bayesian optimization or bioactivity fingerprinting, among others.

-In order to take advantage of this information, we require models that are able to transfer information effectively across separate molecular functions, even when these are annotated on non-overlapping molecules.
-Neural processes are a novel family of models that show promise in this setting, but have so far only been tested on toy low-dimensional datasets.
+Neural processes are a novel family of models that show promise in meta-learning but have so far only been tested on toy low-dimensional datasets.
 In this paper, we evaluate the performance of the CNP in several molecular tasks using high-dimensional molecular representations.